betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 documentation.
 There’s nothing particularly profound about it, but if you’re not quite sure how you want to get started, it gives you a tangible way to proceed.
-I present the playbook as an HTML slideshow (built using the [reveal.js] framework), which I’ve found to be a convenient and effective way to to present this kind of step-by-step material.
+I present the playbook as an HTML slideshow (built using the [reveal.js] framework), which I’ve found to be a convenient and effective way to present this kind of step-by-step material.

 [pb]: https://onegoodtutorial.org/playbook/